elastic/ecs/rfcs/text/0029-enforce-single-value-fields.md

 Note: this is is still proposed elasticsearch functionality so we are opening this RFC to see if there is interest in it.

 ## Fields

 Potentially many fields.
-Probably best to start with clear candidates like `timestamp` fields
+Probably best to start with clear candidates like `@timestamp` fields

 ## Usage